Arka Sıradakiler

 Arka Sıradakiler ([aɾˈka sɯɾadacileɾ]) is the title of a Turkish teen drama series, produced by Birol Guven and directed by Hamdi Alkan.
 Meaning "those at the back row," name of the series alludes to a group of forsaken students whose experiences comprise the main theme of the storyline.
-The series began broadcast on September 30, 2007 on Fox (Turkey).
-It was aired weekly on Sundays at 19:45 (UTC+2) until Season 6, which was aired on TNT (Turkey) on Sundays at 20:00.
+The series began broadcast on September 30, 2007, on Fox (Turkey).
+It was aired weekly on Sundays at 19:45 (UTC+2) until Season 6, which was aired on TNT Turkey on Sundays at 20:00.
+It had spin off series Öğretmen Kemal.

 Overview

 The storyline features experiences of students and teaching staff of a suburban high school named Büyük Zafer High School in which gang fights, racketeering and drug abuse is common.
 While the students are trying to hold their place in chaos and most of the teachers are desperately getting themselves used to the situation, a new, determined teacher is appointed to the school.
 Pulling out all the stops, from family problems to psychological issues, he involves himself in every case about students.
 A typical episode practically analyzes emotional responses of characters to the troubles they face in their relationships with one another.
+Who is secretly psych "Mavi Sakal"?